-The simplest type of PCB antennas is the loop antenna.
+The simplest type of PCB antenna is the loop antenna.
 Its simple closed loop of PCB board is connected with receiver or transmitter terminals.
 This antenna may look like a round or rectangular loop.
 The efficiency of this antenna depends upon the size of the loop and the copper material used in its design.
-When compared with the wavelength, the loop antennas are too much inefficient, so they are not used for transmission but can be used as receptors.
+When compared with the wavelength, the loop antennas are too inefficient, so they are not used for transmission but can be used as receptors.

 b- The Patch antenna

-The patch antenna looks like a rectangular or circular patch of copper on PCB.
+The patch antenna looks like a rectangular or circular patch of copper on the PCB.
 The span of the patch antenna is about one-half of the wavelength of radio waves.
 The practicality of patch antenna is at microwave frequencies because short wavelengths help to design small-size patches.
 Thanks to its ease of design on printed circuit boards, portable devices using wireless functionality mostly use patch antennas.

 Planar inverted type of antenna is a variant of the patch antenna.
 Its strong radiations can be observed perpendicular to the patch.
 WLAN antennas and phased arrays both use this type of antenna to have maximum gain with narrow beamwidth.
-There is a bandwidth problem in this type, but by using a thicker dielectric between patch and ground plane, the bandwidth of the Patch antenna can be increased.
+There is a bandwidth problem in this type, but by using a thicker dielectric between the patch and ground plane, the bandwidth of the Patch antenna can be increased.

 c- The Inverted-F

-Monopole antenna is used in this type, which runs parallel to the ground plane and the other end is grounded.
+A Monopole antenna is used in this type, which runs parallel to the ground plane and the other end is grounded.
 This antenna has two advantages on the monopole.
 One is its shorter size or compactness.
 The other is that its impedance matching is controlled by designers, so we do not need external matching components for impedance matching.

 d- The Meander Line Antenna

-This antenna construction is done by folding the conductors back and forth so that antenna can be made shorter.
-This design results in a smaller compact size, but with the loss of radiation resistance, efficiency, and decrease in bandwidth.
+This antenna construction is done by folding the conductors back and forth so that the antenna can be made shorter.
+This design results in a smaller compact size but with the loss of radiation resistance, efficiency, and decrease in bandwidth.
 Multiple experiments are performed to select the best combination for a specific application.
 External components are necessary for Impedance matching.

 e- The Slot Antenna

 The last type of Antenna on the list is the slot antenna.
-Named as slot antenna because of its construction, which includes a metal plate having many slots or cuts in it.
+Named a slot antenna because of its construction, which includes a metal plate having many slots or cuts in it.
 The magnetic and electric fields in slot antenna are opposite as in dipole.
 The applications of slot antennas are in aircraft radars and phased arrays.

 PCB antenna's Basic Formulas